markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 `if` evaluates to the expression given in the `then` part; otherwise it evaluates to the one given in the `else` part.
-Again, this one binds even less tightly than the comparison operators, so you can write complex expressions like the one given in the `$C2` cell.
+Again, this one binds even less tightly than the comparison operators, so you can write complex expressions like the one given in the `C2` cell.
+We will return to more sophisticated means of making (conditional) decisions in  will return to types in [Chapter 7](../chapter07_decAndCalc/index.md).

 ### References and Dependencies

-Let us go back to spreadsheets, and take a look at the following one:
+Let us go back to spreadsheets and take a look at the following one:

 ![](BasicValues/SimpleRefs.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A30b901aa-108c-498c-8b66-53a1d073f208%28chapter01_values%29%2F2522748330434130263)